rekalogika/mapper/README.md

 to another object.
 Primarily used to map an entity to a DTO, but also useful for other mapping purposes.

+Full documentation is available at [rekalogika.dev/mapper](https://rekalogika.dev/mapper/).

 ## Features

 * Automatically lists the properties of the source and target, detects their types, and maps them accordingly.
 * By default, does not attempt to circumvent your class constraints.
-Reads from and writes to public properties, getters, setters, and constructors.
+Reads only from and writes only to public properties, getters, setters.
+Does not instantiate objects without their constructor.
 * Constructor initialization.
 * Handles nested objects.
 * Handles recursion and circular references.
 * Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
-* Handles `array`, `ArrayAccess` and `Traversable` objects, and the mapping between them
+* Handles `array`, `ArrayAccess` and `Traversable` objects, and the mapping between them.
 * Lazy stream mapping if the target is type-hinted as `Traversable`.
 Consumes less memory & avoids hydrating a Doctrine collection prematurely.
 * In addition, when the target is `Traversable` and the source is a `Countable`,